 salt & pepper to taste

-- As I mentioned, I found the blue and red melamine plates at Tuesday Morning and used them to inspire the rest of my design.
-I had the red fabric in my collection and the patterns coordinated well together.
+As I mentioned, I found the blue and red melamine plates at Tuesday Morning and used them to inspire the rest of the design.
+I had the red fabric in my collection and the patterns coordinate well together.

 - Large tea towels from IKEA make terrific napkins, and melamine drink ware adds more pops of color.